sumwale/ybox/README.md

 source conda/activate-conda.fish
 ```

-Script for zsh has also been provided but is untested (you can see the last two lines for
+Script for zsh has also been provided:
-    what is actually needed and run those manually if it does not work):

 ```
 source conda/activate-conda.zsh